 The castle was built by the Knights Templar between 1294 and 1307.
-After this organisation disappeared from the historical map, becoming nothing but a legend, and in 1411, Papa Luna, Pope Benedict XIII, made the castle his pontifical seat.
+After this organisation disappeared from the historical map, becoming nothing but a legend, Papa Luna, Pope Benedict XIII, in 1411 made the castle his pontifical seat.
 He died there, pontificating, presumably.

 We were so lucky with the weather, though we knew heavy rain was moving in, and should be hitting us back at Base Camp at around 19:00.
 We had the wind-out awning deployed and I wanted to make sure we got back to the campsite before the rain arrived.

 We were feeling peckish and so bought a cake and a coffee each.
 Something savoury would have been better, but then that would have required a nice cold beer, and then that could have meant my sitting crossed-legged on the long bus journey back to Benicassim.